 - sensitivity to light

-Symptoms of the corneal ulcer itself include:
+Symptoms and signs of the corneal ulcer itself include:

 - eye inflammation